ApolloAuto/apollo/docs/specs/Apollo_3.0_Software_Architecture.md

 ## Localization

-The routing module aggregates various data to locate the autonomous vehicle.
+The localization module aggregates various data to locate the autonomous vehicle.
 There are two types of localization modes: OnTimer and Multiple SensorFusion.

 The first localization method is RTK-based, with a timer-based callback function `OnTimer`, as shown below.